Vivian-Liu-Wei64/Omni_Multi/README.md

 ```
 library(omniTest)  # load the onmiTest package

-# Z_score shold be a matrix of test statistics for each factor in the set (i.e. marginal test statistic for each trait).
+# Z_score shold be a vector of test statistics for each factor in the set (i.e. marginal test statistic for each trait).

 # Sigma shpuld be a matrix of the correlations between all the test statistics in the set.